githubsheng/Reinventing-VueJS/README.md

 After the prices component is put into the update queue, at next tick, vue will try to update prices component.
 The prices component first creates a set of new vdoms, and the `patch` function compares the old and new vdoms, and decides how to update the actual dom.

-### at next tick, prices component creates a new set of vdoms, and run `patch` to compare the old and new vdoms, eventually synchronizing the old from the new.
+At next tick, prices component creates a new set of vdoms, and run `patch` to compare the old and new vdoms, eventually synchronizing the old from the new.
+This is the same as described in routine 1.

 ```
 hotel-component-meta-data